As you explore your adoption options, you may be wondering, how much does it cost to adopt from the Philippines?

 Information provided courtesy of Child Welfare Information Gateway

 There are children in Colombia that are desperate to be adopted.

 Costs of International Adoption in the Philippines – Helpful Facts

 The following is courtesy of Travel.State.Gov:

-In addition to the U.S. requirements, the Philippines obliges prospective adoptive parents to meet the following requirements in order to adopt a child from the Philippines:
+In addition to the U.S. requirements, the Philippines obliges prospective adoptive parents to meet the following requirements to adopt a child from the Philippines:

 U.S. citizens living in the Philippines do not need to possess a certificate of legal capacity to adopt, which is normally required by Philippine courts in domestic adoptions.

-To request this letter, please contact U.S. Embassy Manila’s American Citizen Services section at: firstname.lastname@example.org.
+To request this letter, please contact U.S. Embassy in Manila’s American Citizen Services section at: firstname.lastname@example.org.